adiwg/mdEditor-doc/import/sciencebase-import.md

 ## Method 2

-Use this method for items where no mdJSON already exists, may or may not have Science Base Project facet.
+Use this method for items where no mdJSON already exists, may or may not have ScienceBase Project facet.

 1. In Import URL field, paste: [https://api.sciencebase.gov/sbmd-service/mdjson/](https://api.sciencebase.gov/sbmd-service/mdjson/).
    > ![](/assets/note_small.png) You can set default import URL to the "ScienceBase API link" in settings section and it will pre-populate this field.
 Please refer to the [Settings](/settings.md) section of this manual.